Ministry of Labour, Social, Family Affairs and Integration

 Comprehensive School (“Stadtteilschule”)

 The local comprehensive schools are a special characteristic of the school system in Hamburg.
 Attending a comprehensive school gives pupils the opportunity to gain either a general or intermediate level certificate of secondary education or even an advanced level school leaving certificate.
 That means, on the one hand, there is the opportunity of starting vocational training after year 9 or 10.
 Alternatively, your child may also enrol at an university after attending comprehensive school for some more years and achieving the advanced level school leaving certificate.
 At comprehensive schools, the advanced level school leaving examinations are held at the end of year 13.
-The extra time may, for example, be also used for an exchange year abroad.

 School leaving qualifications at a glance